Pixel code

 Analysis helps in optimizing network resources, ensuring better call quality.

-CDR in Telecommunications Billing
+CDR in Telecommunications Billing: CDR full form

 1. Billing Process and CDRs: